 Cardiovascular Disease & Cancer

-And lastly, as overlap exists between cancer risk and cardiovascular disease risk (11), it is important to know which risk factors overlap and how they apply to one’s own personal health history and family history.
-These include alcohol intake, age, diet, family history, hormone replacement, overweight and obesity, physical activity, and tobacco use.
+And lastly, as overlap exists between cancer risk and cardiovascular disease risk (11), it is important to know which Anything that increases or decreases a person’s chance of developing a disease. overlap and how they apply to one’s own personal health history and family history.
+These include alcohol intake, age, diet, family history, A chemical substance produced in the body that controls and regulates the activity of certain cells or organs. replacement, overweight and obesity, physical activity, and tobacco use.

 As a lack of cardioprotective effect on part of alcohol has been identified (12), we need to recognize which side of the fence alcohol truly sits on.
 It is now appearing that, regarding “relationship status,” alcohol and breast cancer are dysfunctional and should be terminated.